 Steel is the most used metal in the world and has been around for 4,000 years.
-It was used in weapons, tools, and even constructions/infrastructure.
+It was used in weapons, tools, construction, and infrastructure.

 In today’s world, its use is extensive, to say the least.
 From cutlery to skyscrapers, steel is almost everywhere around us.